hardik-atri/KPMG-Data-Analytics/README.md

 In this task, we performed data preprocessing and utilized RFM (Recency, Frequency, Monetary) analysis to segment the customers.
 The steps involved were:

-- **Data Cleaning**: The data was cleaned and prepared for analysis.
+1. **Data Cleaning**: The data was cleaned and prepared for analysis.
-- **RFM Analysis**: RFM metrics were calculated for each customer using the transactional data in the dataset.
+2. **RFM Analysis**:
+   - Recency: Calculated as the difference between the most recent transaction date in the dataset and each customer's transaction date.
+   - Frequency: Created a pivot table with rows as Customer_id and values as the Recency, Count of Product_id (Frequency), and Sum of Profit (Monetary).
+   - R_score, F_score, M_score: Assigned scores from 1 to 4 based on quartiles.
+R_score = 1 if Recency > 75th quartile, and similarly calculated F_score and M_score.
+   - RFM score: Calculated as 100 * R_score + 10 * F_score + M_score.
-- **Segmentation**: Customers were segmented into different categories (Diamond, Gold, Silver, Bronze) based on their RFM scores, indicating their customer value.
+   - Segmentation: Customers were categorized into different sections (Diamond, Gold, Silver, Bronze) based on their RFM scores, with Diamond customers having the highest RFM value indicating the highest customer value.
-- **Data Modelling**: The Random Forest algorithm was used to model the data and identify important features.
+3. **Data Modelling**: The Random Forest algorithm was used to model the data and identify important features.

 ## Task 3 - Creating Dashboard using Power BI